Equality, diversity and inclusion

 The College is supported by the EDI Centre, made up of staff members from across the College.
 The Centre advices, supports and provides training for teams and departments at Imperial and reports to HR Deputy Director (Organisational Development and Inclusion).

 Imperial was a founding member of the Athena SWAN charter in 2005, achieving a Bronze institutional award in 2009, followed by Silver in 2012 which was successfully renewed in 2016.
 The Athena Committee was established in 2013 to champion and oversee the advancement of gender equality at the institutional level.
 Working under the directorship of the Assistant Provost (EDI), it ensures that changes are made to practice and culture to enable departments to gain, or retain, Athena SWAN awards, increasing the award level where possible.

 The Disability Action Committee (DAC) was formed in 2010 to oversee and disability equality for staff and students, as recommended by the EDI Strategy Group.
 In addition, the DAC considers ways to improve accessibility throughout the College.
 This includes the support of the ABLE network, set up to support staff with disabilities.
 The Calibre Programme has been developed as a leadership development programme for disabled staff.
 The College is also a Disability Confident Leader.

-Imperial signed the Time to Change pledge in 2014 to demonstrate our commitment to ending discrimination and breaking silence around mental health issues.
+Imperial signed the pledge in 2014 to demonstrate our commitment to ending discrimination and breaking silence around mental health issues.
 In 2018, Imperial signed the Charter for Employers who are positive about Mental Health, one element of the Mindful Employer initiative.